Preparing For Your Shoot

 We’re going to get close

 It’s fascinating to me how people two humans connect, interact and their love language.
 Your vulnerability is so important in truly capturing two people together.
 You know how you both interact when you’re alone, sitting on the couch, just hanging out.
 You know exactly where to nuzzle your head when you’re giving a hug or how to make the other laugh.
 Noses will touch, heads will rest, hands will caress and I’ll guide you along the way.
 It’s easier said than done to let go and just be so really pay attention to how you both express affection to each other and how to stay open and honest like that for your session.
 But don’t edit yourselves because even the goofy moments are special.
-If you feel silly, you’re doing it right because the moment you feel too comfortable, it when things go stale.
+If you feel silly, you’re doing it right because the moment you feel too comfortable, is when things go stale.
 I love playing music to help the mood of the shoot and the more I get to know you, the better.

 What to wear

 I don’t want to tell you what to wear because style and comfort is different for everyone.
 While I’m always a fan of a flowy dress and a guy in a cool jacket, I don’t want you to not feel like yourselves.
 Be comfortable, don’t look entirely on Pinterest for inspiration because it’s a very cookie-cutter example and may not make you or your partner feel the most comfortable.
 My only real recommendations are that cool jackets, basic solid colored tees and henleys always look amazing on guys and a long flowy dress, cozy sweater and earth tones (nuetrals!) photograph amazing for girls and try not to match colors but rather compliment colors.
+I will recommend that men stay away from those light blue or light pink dress shirts and girls stay away from bright fuchsia or magenta as my editing style tends to alter those colors in an unflattering way.
+Think muted and earthy!

 Pets, Props and requests